sitkliph/tickets_collector_tbot/README.md

 In development.

 ## Description
-A Telegram bot that allows you to collect user feedback.
+Sync Telegram bot that allows you to collect user feedback.
 In `tbot_app/telegram_bot/settings.py`, you can configure the bot name, contact information, and inline menu, including buttons that trigger the bot to process text messages and add records to a Google Sheets table.